-On taking up a place at College, students are asked to agree to the statement of Vision, Values and Guidelines.
-This indicates that they will abide by the College's expectations of acceptable resident behaviour.
+On taking up a place at the College, students are asked to agree to the statement of Vision and Values.
+This indicates that they will abide by the College's expectations of acceptable behaviour.
 Students who breach these guidelines and expectations should expect consequences for their misconduct to be imposed by the College.
-The College will treat all possible breaches of the Code seriously.
+The College will treat all breaches of the Code seriously.
 Responses to breaches of the Code will be determined in line with the College's Behaviour Management Policy.
-A record of poor conduct may prevent a resident from being granted re-admission to College.
+A record of poor conduct may prevent a resident student from being granted readmission to College (which is at the absolute discretion of the Head of College).